California first to cover health care for all immigrants

 California's expansion of Medicaid won't be easy.
 A confluence of events, including the state's slow rollout of the expansion and the end of some federal pandemic policies, mean about 40,000 low-income immigrants will likely lose their health coverage for up to a year in 2023 before being eligible to get it back — illustrating the difficulty of navigating the government-run health insurance system that is supposed to make it easier for people to get coverage.

 Beatriz Hernandez came to the United States in 2007 as a 11-year-old.
-California taxpayers covered her health care expenses when she was a child.
+She got health care through Medicaid when she was a child.
 She lost that coverage once she turned 19 because of her immigration status, but it was restored in 2020 when the state began covering low-income immigrants 26 and younger.

 Hernandez turned 26 in February.
 She hasn't lost her coverage yet because of emergency federal rules during the pandemic.
 But those rules could expire later this year, making her one of the estimated 40,000 people who will temporarily lose their coverage before California's new program starts on Jan.
 1, 2024, according to an analysis by the nonpartisan Legislative Analyst's Office.